gcalderone/GModelFit.jl/docs/src/index.md

 - it provides several facilities for interactive fitting and result displaying.

 The fitting process is actually a [non-linear least square](https://en.wikipedia.org/wiki/Non-linear_least_squares) regression, and is  carried out by one of the above mentioned minimizer packages, whose purpose is to automatically vary the parameter values (according to the user defined constraints) until the differences between the evaluated model and the empirical data are minimized.
 The purpose of **Gfit.jl** is thus to act as an interface between the high-level model facing the user, and the low-level implementation details facing the minimizer.

+Note that the purpose of **GFit.jl** is to allow easy manipulation of complex models, and that there may be little advatage in using it for a simple linear regression or models ivolving just a single parameter, although it is definitely possible to use it also in these cases.

 ## Installation